 Amazon’s Buy Box drives 82% of all marketplace sales, yet most CPG brands still treat it like a mystery black box instead of a winnable competitive advantage.
 The difference between brands that consistently capture this coveted real estate and those that watch competitors steal their customers often comes down to strategic PPC execution.
+Understanding how Amazon advertising fits within a broader CPG marketing partner strategy is essential before diving into campaign-level tactics.

 Understanding the Buy Box Algorithm for CPG Success